Like a Virgin (album): Background

-Madonna chose Nile Rodgers (picture) to produce Like a Virgin, due to his work with David Bowie.
+Madonna chose Nile Rodgers (pictured) to produce Like a Virgin, due to his work with David Bowie.

 Following the release of her 1983 self-titled debut album, and hit singles like "Holiday", "Lucky Star" and "Borderline", Madonna became, according to author Craig Rosen, "one of the most exciting new artists of the 1980s".
-Despite this, the singer wasn't entirely pleased with how her first album had turned out, and was eager to start working on its follow-up.
+Despite this, the singer was not entirely pleased with how her first album had turned out, and was eager to start working on its follow-up.
 Of her upcoming second album, she told British magazine NME: "The production won't be so slick, because where Reggie [Lucas] and Mtume come from is a whole different school.
 I want a sound that's mine", and even hinted at working with a British producer.
-To ensure the album be exactly as she envisioned it, Madonna requested her label Sire Records that she be allowed to produce herself, a request that was immediately denied.
+To ensure the album be exactly as she envisioned it, Madonna asked her label, Sire Records, to allow her to produce the album herself, a request that was immediately denied.

 Angry with the label, the singer would publicly vent during interviews, and refer to her bosses as a "hierarchy of old men [...] a chauvinistic environment to be working in because I'm treated like this sexy little girl".
 The executives at Sire decided to allow Madonna to work with any producer of her choice.
 She picked Nile Rodgers, co-founder of American disco band Chic, and main producer of David Bowie's Let's Dance (1983), one of her favorite albums of the time.
 Rodgers had previously met Madonna after attending one of her gigs at a New York City nightclub, and was impressed with her stage presence; "I kept thinking to myself, 'Damn, is she a star', but she wasn't at that time.
 I always wanted to work with her and this seemed like the perfect opportunity".
 However, when the time came he initially hesitated, as he had been warned by several people that Madonna was a "totally self-centered bitch" and a "pain in the ass to work with".
 When the two actually met, Rodgers quickly changed his mind and said the singer was great and a "true professional".
 Madonna, by her part, "couldn't believe that the record company actually gave me the money so that I could work with [Rodgers]".